HPInc/ml-git/docs/mlgit_commands.md

   Print the files that are tracked or not and the ones that are in the index/staging area.
+  Note: In some cases the archive .spec is automatically added to staging block as it's necessary for internal control and entities' versioning.

 Options:
   --full     Show all contents for each directory.